 This policy was developed through KPMG Australia’s working group on human rights with input from representatives across the firm that are responsible for the related policies, statements, and frameworks, as well as specialists with human rights expertise.
 This policy is reviewed at least every two years, with the next review to be completed no later than May 2021.

-KPMG Australia is committed to continuously improving its human rights policy and approach by monitoring and evaluating progress on a regular basis, and working collaboratively with affected stakeholders.
+For us, excellence means that we never stop learning and improving.
+KPMG Australia is committed to continuously improving our human rights policy and approach by monitoring and evaluating progress on a regular basis, and working collaboratively with affected stakeholders.